garfeng/tiled_big_tile_object/README.md

 Then you could create new Tilesets in TileD with their tile size.

 ![image-20221103221258527](README.assets/image-20221103221258527.png)

 Draw your map with then.
+[Example maps](./examples).

 ![image-20221103225551089](README.assets/image-20221103225551089.png)

-The examples can be found in [examples](./examples).